majst01/fluent-bit-go-redis-output/README.md

 ## TODO

-- TLS redis.DialUseTLS
-- string concat instead of json.Marshal
-- HA
+- HA, create a list of redis.Pool(s), use pools.Get() which gives the next random Pool, instead of pool.Get()